Updated 22-10-2021Convict contractor John Stewart at Portsea: Convicts & Salt

-The undertakings made to Stewart were only words – Ridley tries to trade in dry goods with merchants in Cadiz, Barcelona and Oporto.
-He also deals in dry goods with the West Indies (Kingston, Ja.)
+The undertakings made to Stewart were only words – Ridley tried to trade in dry goods with merchants in Cadiz, Barcelona and Oporto.
+He also dealt in dry goods with the West Indies (Kingston, Jamaica.)
 On the subject of rum, he dives straight in and orders a vast quantity from a company in Barbados.
 It cannot be fulfilled at the price he expects so he tries another merchant but is surprised at the amount of the invoice.

 The trade in dry goods, mostly flour and "indian corn", also does not come up to expectation.
-In 1775, he writes only half the number of letters [that he usually writes] to DC.
+In 1775, he wrote only half the number of letters [that he usually wrote] to DC.
 His own affairs abroad become more distracting and frustrating.
 His partnership with Russell had expanded with the addition of Daniel Bowley and William Lux.

 The list of of Ridley's correspondents abroad includes:

 Messrs.
 Bewickes, Timmerman & Romero – Cadiz

 Messrs.
 Ford, Curtoys & Co. - Barcelona

 Wallace, Davidson & Johnson – London